GitHub eyes 10 million developers on its platform in India

 The number of contributions on the platform, such as issues and team discussions increased by 75 per cent in India compared to about 40 per cent for the rest of the world over the past year.
 In public repos, the number of contributors increased by 80 per cent over the previous year and over 1 million developers created their first repository on GitHub in India, making it the fastest-growing country in the world, in terms of developers contributing to open source

-GitHub is also announcing a partnership with Nasscom FutureSkils program, by extending the GitHub Campus Program and Student Developer Pack to students, educators, and institutes that are a part of Nasscom’s university initiatives.
-GitHub will also extend access to the GitHub Accelerate program to startups participating in Nasscom’s incubator programs.
+GitHub is also announcing a partnership with Nasscom FutureSkills programme, by extending the GitHub Campus Program and Student Developer Pack to students, educators, and institutes that are a part of Nasscom’s university initiatives.
+GitHub will also extend access to the GitHub Accelerate programme to start-ups participating in Nasscom’s incubator programmes.

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector